leavez/Mappable/README.md

 - JSON to object by just specifying mapping relationships
 - Optimized for immutable and optional
+- Flexible: easy to mix with manual initailization
 - Compatible types conversion : e.g. a Int property could be initialized with String value
 - Key path support